isomerpages/mindef-sg101/_economy/growing-our-economy/1997-to-2009-overcoming-multiple-crises.md

 [\[1\]](#_ftnref1) Gov.sg (2014, February 17).
 What is the budget process? https://www.gov.sg/article/what-is-the-budget-process

+[^1]: National Archives of Singapore.
+(1965) <a target="blank" href="https://www.nas.gov.sg/archivesonline/data/pdfdoc/PressR19650921.pdf">Statement of His Excellency Mr S Rajaratnam Foreign Minister of Singapore at the General Assembly on September 21, 1965, on the occasion of Singapore's admission to the United Nations.</a>.

 [\[2\]](#_ftnref2) Ministry of Finance. (n.d.)
 Overview of the Singapore Budget. https://www.mof.gov.sg/singaporebudget/media-centre/features/overview-of-the-singapore-budget

 [\[3\]](#_ftnref3) Tang, S.K.
 (2023, August 17).
 Singapore not ‘oversaving’ with reserves ‘barely keeping pace’ with its economy: DPM Wong. _ChannelNewsAsia_. [https://www.channelnewsasia.com/singapore/lawrence-wong-singapore-reserves-revealed-oversaving-3702421](https://www.channelnewsasia.com/singapore/lawrence-wong-singapore-reserves-revealed-oversaving-3702421)